phil-rice/focuson/README.md

 * A project directory is one that has the file 'project.details.json' in it
 * project.details.json has a field 'template' which tells us which is the template to use (it jolds the simple name of the template)
    * The details in this file will be used to change package json
-   * any 'dependancies', 'devDependancies' and 'keywords' will be added
+   * any 'dependencies', 'devDependancies' and 'keywords' will be added
    * The 'generation' covers what order it will be executed in compared to other projects
    * The links is used to add symbolic links (see `setupNpmLinks.sh`)
    * the publish is used to control whether the project is published to npmjs